canonical/cos-registration-agent/CONTRIBUTING.md

 Run `make test` to run the tests.

 Ensure code coverage report shows `100%` coverage, add tests to your PR.

-## Build the docs locally

-Run `make docs` to build the docs.

-Ensure your new changes are documented.

 ## Commit your changes